lizzus/homeKitThermostat/README.md

 # homeKitThermostat
-This is a Apple HomeKit Thermostat with SSD1306 display and three buttons, with which you can adjust the temperature up / down and the button to change the mode and reset the homeKit configuration
+This is a Apple HomeKit thermostat with SSD1306 display and three buttons, with which you can adjust the temperature up / down.
+The third button is to change the mode and reset the homeKit configuration.
+This thermostat communicates wirelessly with Arduino via nRF24L01.
+Attach a relay to the arduino to control the heater or cooler.